Flourish.jpg

 Bar chart

-…displaying vine production in the German federal state of Baden-Württemberg.
+…displaying wine production in the German federal state of Baden-Württemberg.

-Here, the intention was to showcase the ability to include and position a picture in the background of the plot.
+Here, the intention was to showcase the ability to include and position an image in the background of the plot.
 This works smoothly as one would expect.
 However, when looking carefully at the tooltip one can see that the rounded edges are applied only to the header rectangle.
-This makes this pop-up window and the entire figure look a bit unprofessional.
+The pop-up window — and the figure as a whole — ends up looking a bit unprofessional.

 Column chart